still is the written word

 reMarkable 2

-I rarely indulge in tech (my iMac and MacBook Air are from 2013 and 2012 — the Air with an upgraded SSD, and the iMac with maxed out RAM and a brand new SSD).
+I rarely indulge in tech.
+Especially for writing, since any old keyboard will do.
 But after a couple months of research and consideration, I bought a reMarkable 2 tablet.
 It is not a computer.
-There are no connections to the internet: you can’t read email, chat, browse the web, or use social media.
-It allows me to read PDF and epub books, though not your amazon books (unless there is a way to crack their criminal digital restrictions 😉 ).
-You can send web pages to it for reading later, draw using different pens, pencils, and brushes, and write.
+Well, it is, a computer running linux, but there are no typical connections to the internet: you can’t read email, chat, browse the web, or use social media.
+It allows you to read PDF and epub books, though not your amazon books (unless there is a way to crack the digital restrictions on that thing you bought 😉 ).
+You can send web pages to it for reading later, draw using different pens, pencils, and brushes, and, of course, you can write.
+You can transfer your writing to yourself, either as a PDF of your writing, or as hand-writing to text translation.
 What you cannot do while using it is get distracted.
+It doesn’t even have a clock.

-If you too find the clacking of keys too mechanical, too digital a distraction from your writing, you too might find your may be reMarkable.
+If you find the clacking of keys too mechanical, too digital a distraction from your writing; if you find the allure of social media too strong to stay focused on your work; then you, too, might find your way to getting reMarkable 2.

 1 Comment